Commun design

-Design commons serves everything everyone needs, whether natural entities (e.g. a river and its ecosystems, etc.) patrimonial bodies, immaterial or material; or even software and digital information.
-By focusing on usage and the conditions of this use, it offers forms of cohabitation, governance and circulation of objects and spaces as well as transition strategies and tactics.
+Commun design serves the purposes for which everyone makes use of things, whether these be natural entities (e.g. a river and its ecosystems, etc.), heritage assets—whether intangible or tangible—or even software and computer data.
+By focusing on use and the conditions of that use, it proposes ways of coexisting, governing and circulating objects and spaces, as well as transition strategies.

 Practical information